 The delicate cascade of bubbles, light body, and sweet surprise culminate to woo and win many unsuspecting palates to the wide world of wine.

-While the Moscato wines sold at lower price points typically exhibit a fruity focus with a decent dose of sweet in the mix, the higher quality Moscato steers quite clear of sugar-soaked fruit and brings a vivid spotlight to ripe stonefruit, with apricots, peaches and an intoxicating florality eager to steal the show.
+While the Moscato wines sold at lower price points typically exhibit a fruity focus with a decent dose of sweet in the mix, the higher quality Moscato steers quite clear of sugar-soaked fruit and brings a vivid spotlight to ripe stonefruit, with apricots, peaches, and an intoxicating florality eager to steal the show.

 Pink Moscato: Pink Moscato has captured quite a few fans in recent years.
 Typically made with the Muscat Blanc grape and a touch of red wine, Pink Moscato can also be a blend of the Black Muscat grape as found with Innocent Bystander's Pink Moscato.

-Pairing Food with Moscato
+Pairing Food With Moscato

-Intended to be consumed young, while it's fresh and vibrant, Moscato needs to be served well chilled and is downright delicious with apple desserts, fresh berries, summer salads, meringue pies, peach cobbler, hazelnut desserts and lemon-poppy breads and cakes.
+Intended to be consumed young, while it's fresh and vibrant, Moscato needs to be served well chilled and is downright delicious with apple desserts, fresh berries, summer salads, meringue pies, peach cobbler, hazelnut desserts and lemon-poppy bread and cakes.
 Moscato also pairs particularly well with spicy Asian fare (think Thai, Szechuan, Korean), as the sweet from the wine tames the heat in the food.